DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v0.5 update -> 10/09/2021:
+- Fixed the lack of treatment in an entry that caused the end of the process and in loss of score.
+- removed dead code

 V0.4 update -> 09/09/2021:
 - Solved an issue with subdirectories and folders!
 Now the process starts in the Inicio.py getting the Path by: import os -> pegarDirRaiz = str(os.getcwd())